CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 ./run.sh

-When you see √ Connected to GitHub, Listening for Jobs, it means it is now listening for Actions tasks:
+When you see √ Connected to GitHub and Listening for Jobs, it means the Actions runner is already listening for tasks:

 Status: